 In other news, Iraq continues its crackdown on a free press.
 Mohammed Tawfeeq (CNN) reports:

+On Monday, the Iraqi Communication and Media Commission accused al-Baghdadiya television of having a link to the church kidnappers and ordered the station to close, state television reported.
+Iraqi security forces surrounded the bureau of al-Baghdadiya TV in Baghdad.
 Two of the station's employees were detained, according to a statement posted on the al-Baghdadiya TV website.
 It said the two employees had received a call from the church kidnappers demanding the release of female prisoners in Egypt in return for the hostages' freedom.
 The demand was later broadcast on al-Baghdadiya TV.
+The station, which which is an Iraqi-owned, Egypt-based network, subsequently reported that its employees had been released.

-Daily News World adds
+Daily News World adds:

 Nouri's long pattern of attacks on the press and what appears to be at best weak 'evidence' would indicate that the station's biggest 'crime' was broadcasting news of an event that was internationally embarrassing to Nouri.
 Reporters Without Borders issued a statement today which includes:

+Reporters Without Borders condemns yesterday's decision by the Iraqi authorities to close the Baghdad, Kerbala and Basra bureaux of Cairo-based satellite TV station Al-Baghdadia in connection with its coverage of the previous day's hostage-taking in a Baghdad church, which ended in a bloodbath.
 Two of the station's employees, producer Haidar Salam and video editor Mohammed Al-Johair, were arrested under article 1/2/4 of the anti-terrorism law.
 Al-Johair was released today, after being held overnight, but Salam is still being held in an unknown location, Reporters Without Borders has learned from Al-Baghdadia representatives in Egypt.

 The Committee to Protect Journalists also issued a statement today: